HackerHansen/1v1.YEET-v1/README.md

 9.)
 Press "attach process."
 The program may freeze for a while, but it shouldn't take long.

 10.)
-Enable the features and destroy your friends at 1v1.lol
+Enable the features and destroy your friends at the game!

 ### IMPORTANT: Please don't use this in competitive/ranked matches(the ones where you can gain/lose trophies) unless you are playing against your friends.